Study at Griffith while you finish high school and gain credit transfer towards a degree

 Start by browsing the degree and career finder to find an undergraduate program you are interested in studying at Griffith.
 Then, on the left-hand side select the 'Course list and requirements' page.
 This page will provide a list of all courses that make up the undergraduate program.

-You can choose a first-year course.
-A first-year course begins with a '1', e.g., 1001HLS and could be offered in Trimester 1, 2 or 3.
+You can choose a Level 1 course.
+A Level 1 course begins with a '1', e.g., 1001HLS and could be offered in Trimester 1, 2 or 3.
 These course codes are hyperlinked.
 When you click on a course code, it will direct you to a page that gives a description of what you will learn in the course.

 If you are applying for the Trimester 2 or 3 intake, be sure to choose courses that don't require a Trimester 1 prerequisite.
 If the course has a prerequisite, it will state this in the course description.
 Courses with extensive off-campus practicals or sensitive material are not suitable for GUESTS students.